endersclarity/ai-enhanced-real-estate-crm/BRANCH_README.md

-# Branch: feature/phase-3-production-deployment
+# Branch: feature/ai-chatbot-dashboard-integration

 ## Purpose
-Deploy the AI-Enhanced Real Estate CRM system to production with professional hosting, security, optimization, and scalability features.
-Transform the completed development system into a live, production-ready service for Narissa Realty.
+Integrate the AI chatbot functionality directly into the CRM dashboard to create a unified interface for real estate professionals.
+This combines CRM management with AI-powered email processing capabilities in a single, cohesive dashboard.

 ## Success Criteria ✅ **COMPLETED**
 - [x] **Smart Chatbot Enhancement**: ✅ Upgraded existing chatbot with comprehensive AI instructions for real estate CRM context